- Low voice volume or soft speech.

-speech.
-Imprecise speech sounds.
-Speaking too fast or too slow.
-Monotonous voice.
-Hoarseness.
+- Speaking too fast or too slow.

+- Monotonous voice.

 A speech therapist (also called a speech-language pathologist) can help you learn ways to improve your speech.
 He or she may provide:

-Breathing exercises to improve voice
+- Breathing exercises to improve voice volume.

-regular.
-Exercises to practice pitch changes when you speak.
+- Exercises to practice pitch changes when you speak.